PayBreak/retailer-integration-guide/_includes/v4/objects.md

 ### Applicant
 The Applicant object is an optional parameter which can be used when [Initializing an Application](#initialize-an-application).
-It is used for pre-population in the application process.
+It is used for pre-populating applicant data in the application process.
 Further information on how to send applicant data is shown [here](#initialize-an-application).

 #### Parameters